conwayok/go-practice/README.md

 * Error handling
 * Logging with `slog`

-## Job Queue
+## HTTP Server

-`cmd/jobqueue/main.go`

-Job queue using goroutines and channels with an async-backed synchronous API.
+`cmd/httpserver/main.go`

+HTTP server from scratch using only the standard library.

 Learning points:

+* Manual TCP socket handling with `net`
+* HTTP request parsing and response writing
-* Concurrency with goroutines and channels
+* Concurrency with goroutines
-* Pattern for handling HTTP requests in an async way.

 ## Node Talk